mprice36/NIEM.github.io/training/iepd-developer/index.md

 ---
   title: IEPD Developer
   icon: fa-envelope-o
-  description: An IEPD developer designs and manages the specification of an information exchange.
+description: An Information Exchange Package Documentation (IEPD) Developer designs, builds, and validates the components (artifacts) of an Information Exchange Package (IEP).
+This includes a Mapping Document that matches your exchange data elements to the NIEM data model, and XML schemas and other XML documents generated from NIEM tools.
   links:
   - url: /reference/concepts/
     newtab: true